 - Frequent sinus infections

-This condition can also lead to facial pain, headaches and postnasal drip, which can significantly affect quality of life.
+This condition can also lead to facial pain, headaches, and postnasal drip, which can significantly affect the quality of life.
 A deviated septum may also cause snoring or sleep apnea.
 Those with only minor displacement may not even be aware of the deviated septum and experience no symptoms at all.

 Diagnosis of a Deviated Septum

 To diagnose a deviated symptom, a doctor will perform a thorough physical examination, and review all symptoms.
 In addition, an endoscopy may be performed.
 An endoscope and a bright light are used to open up the nostrils and nasal passages, enabling a thorough visual evaluation.